 What You Need to Know About the Coronavirus

 CareSource has a team of experts closely monitoring COVID-19 and its impact both locally and around the world.
-Our top priority is the health and well-being of members and ensuring they have access to health care.
+Our top priority is the health and well-being of its members and ensuring they have access to health care.
 Our Chief Clinical Officer is working closely with a team of medical professionals as well as those at the state and national level to protect the health and well-being of all of those who could be impacted.

 It is important to know that 80 percent of COVID-19 cases are mild and without symptoms.
 Like the seasonal flu, COVID-19 is more severe in patients with long-term, underlying health conditions and the elderly.